-As of December 31, 2017 and 2016, we had working capital of \$191.2 million and \$146.7 million, respectively.
-We define working capital as current assets less current liabilities.
-During the year ended December 31, 2017, operating activities of our business used cash of \$9.2 million, compared to providing cash of \$54.5 million for the year ended December 31, 2016.
+As of December 31, 2018 and 2017, we had working capital of \$191.8 million and \$191.2 million, respectively.
+We define working capital, a non-GAAP measure, as current assets less current liabilities.
+During the year ended December 31, 2018, operating activities of our business provided cash of \$84.8 million, compared to using cash of \$9.2 million for the year ended December 31, 2017.
 Cash flow from operations is primarily influenced by demand for our services, operating margins, timing of contract performance and the type of services we provide to our customers.
-Net cash used in or provided by operating activities is driven by our net income adjusted for changes in operating assets and liabilities and non-cash items including, but not limited to, depreciation and amortization, stock-based compensation, deferred income taxes, and the gain on sale of property and equipment.
-The \$63.7 million year-over-year decline in net cash from operating activities was primarily due to unfavorable changes in various working capital accounts (accounts receivable, costs and estimated earnings in excess of billings on uncompleted contracts, accounts payable and billings in excess of costs and estimated earnings on uncompleted contracts) of \$31.3 million.
-Additionally, a \$19.0 million decline in other liabilities, primarily attributable to lower bonus and profit sharing accruals and a \$9.3 million unfavorable non-cash change in deferred taxes, due primarily to the Tax Act.
+The \$94.0 million of incremental cash provided by operating activities compared to last year was primarily due to favorable net changes in operating assets and liabilities of \$76.1 million, an increase of \$10.1 million in net income and an \$8.7 million favorable change in deferred income taxes.
+The favorable change in operating assets and liabilities (accounts receivable, contract assets, accounts payable and contract liabilities) of \$58.5 million and a favorable change of \$16.4 million in other liabilities.
+The increase in cash provided by other liabilities was due to the timing of wage and employment taxes and higher bonus and profit sharing accruals.